HuyaneMatsu/hata/docs/topics/interactive_components.md

 Selects are not as useful as buttons in practice, since lacking form functionality means, they are just a dynamic slash command choice parameter.

+To retrieve the value of components, you can use a single keyword only parameter.
+The name or other properties of this parameter make no difference.

+This parameter is particularly useful when using channel, role, user or mentionable selects, because their values are resolved before passed.

 ```py3
 from hata import Embed, StringSelectOption, create_string_select
 from hata.ext.slash import InteractionResponse